-Students who do not satisfy the minimum required English proficiency requirement may begin their studies with conditional admission.
-They must take English preparation course and sign an undertaking stating that they are aware that they will be dismissed from the program at the end of the probation period if they do not satisfy the condition.

-Students who do not satisfy the minimum required EmSAT Arabic for the programs taught in Arabic may begin their studies with conditional admission.
+- 2. May Conditionally admitted Students who do not satisfy the minimum required English proficiency requirement for maximum two-semesters during which he/she can register a maximum of 12 credit hours. - may begin their studies with conditional admission.
+They must take English preparation course and sign an undertaking stating that they are aware that they will be dismissed from the program at the end of the probation period if they do not satisfy the condition. - 3.
+May Conditionally admitted Students who do not satisfy the minimum required EmSAT Arabic for the programs taught in Arabic for maximum two-semesters during which he/she can register a maximum of 12 credit hours may begin their studies with conditional admission.
 They must sign an undertaking stating that they are aware that they will be dismissed from the program at the end of the probation period.

-6.4 Documents Required for Admission
+10.4 Documents Required for Admission

-- Application form, (can be obtained online,) - UAE Secondary School Certificate, or its equivalent, and grade transcript.
+- UAE Secondary School Certificate, or its equivalent, and grade transcript.
 Certified copies are acceptable - Grade 10,11,12 and diploma for American certificate - Equivalency certificate issued by the ministry of education UAE for the holders of non UAE high school certificate - Photocopy of valid passport & residency visa - Photocopy of a valid Emirates ID Card - Medical Checkup - Status of UAE National Service for male students. - Valid certificate of good conduct, issued by an official body - Three passport-size photos - A certificate of proficiency in English language - EmSAT Arabic for programs taught in Arabic - N.B.: Other Documents might be requested based on application's specific school system.
 A letter can be requested from the Ministry of Education in the Country of Study indicating that the student has successfully completed the high school diploma at a certain rate, as well as showing the possibility of the student being admitted to government universities in the country of study.